nmigen1/nmigen/README.md

 Even though we do not require you to do so, these things are awesome, so please do them if possible:
   * tell us that you are using nMigen
-  * put the [nMigen logo](doc/nmigen_logo.svg) on the page of a product using it, with a link to https://nmigen.org
+  * put the [nMigen logo](docs/_images/nmigen_logo.svg) on the page of a product using it, with a link to https://nmigen.org
   * cite nMigen in publications related to research it has helped
   * send us feedback and suggestions for improvements
   * send us bug reports when something goes wrong
-  * send us the modifications and improvements you have done to nMigen as pull requests on GitLab. git format-patch is also accepted: ping us on the IRC channel
+  * send us the modifications and improvements you have done to nMigen as pull requests on GitLab. git format-patch is also perfectly fine: ping us on the IRC channel

 See LICENSE file for full copyright and license info.